contentful/template-marketing-webapp-nextjs/README.md

 ## Husky & git hooks

 This repository makes use of Husky to enforce commit hooks.
-For more info see: https://github.com/typicode/husky.
-The config for both the pre-commit and pre-push hooks can be found in the .husky folder in the root.
+For more info see: [https://github.com/typicode/husky](https://github.com/typicode/husky).
+The config for both the pre-commit and pre-push hooks can be found in the `.husky` folder located in the root.

 ### Pre-commit